KaganOzbey/Diet_App/README.md

 # Diet_App
-It is developed with Flutter (Still in development).
+It is developed with Flutter.